Advisory Council

 Associate Director for External Relations & Compliance, CUNY Athletic Conference

-In addition, Awadjie currently serves as Second Vice President of the Brooklyn College Alumni Association.
-He serves as a mentor to a number of student leaders and student organizations.
+Currently, Awadjie serves as Vice President of the Brooklyn College Alumni Association and mentors student leaders and student organizations.

 Susan Beane